waqartiwana/Local-Repo/README.md

 this is my local repository
+this is for practice.